HSA Bank

 HSA Bank is a health savings account (HSA) administrator in the United States.
 Based in Milwaukee and Sheboygan, Wisconsin, the company focuses on the administration, service, and support of health accounts including Health Savings Accounts, Flexible Spending Accounts, and Health Reimbursement Arrangements.
 It serves more than 2 million members with over 5 billion dollars in total assets.

 In 1997, HSA Bank entered the consumer-directed healthcare market by providing medical savings accounts (MSA) to small employers and the self-employed.
 Since the passage of the Medicare Prescription Drug, Improvement and Modernization Act in 2003 and the creation of health savings accounts in 2004, HSA Bank has serviced and administered health savings accounts to companies of all sizes as well as individuals.

-HSA Bank is a division of Webster Bank, N.A., Member FDIC, a subsidiary of Webster Financial Corporation.
+HSA Bank is a division of Santander Bank, N.A., Member FDIC, a wholly owned subsidiary of Santander Group.

 History

 Origin of HSA Bank

 HSA Bank began as the State Bank of Howards Grove, which opened in January 1913 in northern Sheboygan County.
 This rural, community bank would become HSA Bank decades later.

 In 1997, State Bank of Howards Grove entered the consumer-driven healthcare market by providing MSAs.

 In May 2002, the bank acquired approximately 7,000 accounts and $20 million in balances from Citizens Bank, which was in the process of merging Mellon Bank’s retail business.

 State Bank of Howards Grove also began using the trade name MSA Bank in 2002.

 After the advent of health savings accounts in 2004, MSA Bank redirected its energy and resources on HSAs and changed its name to HSA Bank.